vishwa-aloka-16/FlyCast/README.md

 3. **Model Training and Prediction:**

-   * The features `Airline`, `Origin`, and `Destination` are one-hot encoded using `pd.get_dummies`.
+   * One-hot encoding is used for the features (`Airline`, `Origin`, `Destination`).
-   * The data is split into training and testing sets (60% training, 40% testing) using `train_test_split`.
+   * Data is split into training and testing sets (60% training, 40% testing).
-   * A logistic regression model is trained on the training data, and predictions are made on the test data.
+   * Logistic regression is applied to predict flight cancellations.

 4. **Model Evaluation:**

-   * The confusion matrix and classification report are generated to evaluate the model's performance.
+   * Confusion matrix and classification report are used to evaluate the model.
-   * A heatmap of the confusion matrix is displayed using `seaborn` for better visualization.
+   * A heatmap visualization of the confusion matrix is displayed for better interpretation.

+### Next Steps

+This is the first step in a larger project aimed at predicting flight delays and providing user integration.
+The upcoming versions of this project will include:

+* **Delay Prediction:** Extend the current model to predict actual delays, not just cancellations.
+* **User Integration:** Build a system that allows users to input flight details and receive real-time predictions on cancellations and delays.

 ### Steps to Run